arduino/help-center-content/content/Hardware Support/UNO/Debug-runtime-errors-on-UNO-R4-WiFi-using-stack-trace.md

 ## Use addr2line to generate a stack trace

-> [!NOTE]
-> `addr2line` is not available as a native Windows application, but can be run with <a class="link-external" href="https://learn.microsoft.com/en-us/windows/wsl/install">Windows Subsystem for Linux (WSL)</a>.

-The `addr2line` utility is included in the **Arduino UNO R4 Boards** boards package.
+The `addr2line` utility is included in the **Arduino UNO R4 Boards** board package.
 However, running it in this way requires modifying the command included in the output.
-For convenience, you may want to install `addr2line` on your system.
+For convenience, you may want to install `addr2line` on your system or add a shortcut:

-Install `addr2line` (optional):

-* **Windows (WSL):** `addr2line` is not available as a native Windows application, but can be run with <a class="link-external" href="https://learn.microsoft.com/en-us/windows/wsl/install">Windows Subsystem for Linux (WSL)</a>.
-The Ubuntu distribution of Linux is installed by default and should come with `addr2line`.
+Add `addr2line` to the command line:

+* **Windows:** Add a shortcut to the `addr2line` executable.

+  1. Open Command Prompt as Administrator.
+  2. Run this command:

+     `mklink C:\Windows\System32\addr2line.exe %UserProfile%\AppData\Local\Arduino15\packages\arduino\tools\arm-none-eabi-gcc\7-2017q4\bin\arm-none-eabi-addr2line.exe`

 * **macOS:** `addr2line` can be installed with [Homebrew](https://brew.sh/) by running `brew install binutils` in Terminal.
 * **Linux:** `addr2line` may already be installed on your system.
 Otherwise, run `apt-get install binutils` in Terminal (Ubuntu, Debian), or see [command-not-found.com/addr2line](https://command-not-found.com/addr2line) for other distributions.